Manzanillo, Colima: Tourism

+Culture

+Traditional dishes from Colima, especially in places like Manzanillo, show the region's unique food culture.
+A 2025 study found that dishes like tatemado, pozole seco, and pipián are still popular with people of all ages and backgrounds.

+Indigenous groups in the Colima region, such as the Nahua and Otomi communities, have significantly shaped the cultural identity of contemporary Manzanillo.
+The 2020 Population and Housing Census reports that 596 Manzanillo residents, or 0.31% of the population, speak an Indigenous language.
+The most common are Zapoteco (222 speakers), Náhuatl (178), and Otomí (41).

+People moving to Manzanillo in recent years have made the city more culturally diverse.
+In the last five years, most new residents from other countries came from the United States (241 people), Venezuela (58), and Germany (33).
+The main reason peopl gave from moving were to join family and find housing.

 Geography

 Climate

 Manzanillo has a tropical savanna climate (Köppen climate classification Aw).
 The dry season, which is from November to May, has low amounts of precipitation, and temperatures tend to be cooler than in the wet season.
 The average temperature in March, the coolest month, is 24 C. The wet season, which runs from June to October, has warmer temperatures, averaging 28.3 C in July, and humidity during this time is higher.

 In 2012, the port of Manzanillo initiated an ecological project consisting of dredged canals and creating islands in the Lagoon of the Valle de las Garzas, a protected wildlife area.
 With this work, the port plans to increase the flow into the lagoon, thus increasing the viability of the enhanced ecosystem that includes the planting of 15,000 mangrove trees.
 Extensive use of geotextile tubes was included in the channel creation.
 These geotextile tubes were used to create two parallel breakwaters on either side of the dredged channels.